The history of DOVE

 The purpose of ONXY is to facilitate the emergence of a group that would engage in the process of healing from their emotional pain and trauma by spending a year together in community with the aim that they would become wounded healers and bring encouragement and empowerment to all those they served in all their contexts, rather than transfer their pain like so many other church leaders have done and continue to do.

-Our premises are: (Most Cambodians are in pain)
+Our three premises are:

-If you don’t transform the pain, you will transfer your pain.
+-If you don’t transform the pain, you will transfer your pain.

-True spirituality is how we deal with our emotional pain
+-True spirituality is how we deal with our emotional pain.

-It is foremost about helping emerging leaders begin a journey that engages dealing and healing from their pain, and therefore about becoming more fully human.
+ONYX is foremost about helping emerging leaders begin a journey that engages dealing and healing from their pain, and therefore about becoming more fully human.
 It is about becoming awake and aware of who one really is, and all that they are in God.
 We help them detach from an over-identification with their thinking, feelings, and past baggage.
 It is about freedom, about the Gospel.

 An outline of the program looks like: an adventure retreat followed by a 4-5 week teaching block with sessions every Saturday morning for a year.
 Each block is followed by fieldwork or a field trip.
-Blocks include 5 Love Languages, Leadership Time Line, Personal Spiritual Formation, Leadership, Missional Church, Mediation /Reconciliation, Critical Thinking in the Gospels, Men/Women Issues, and Cambodian Church History.
+Blocks include 5 Love Languages, Leadership Time-Line, Personal Spiritual Formation, Leadership, Missional Church, Mediation /Reconciliation, Critical Thinking in the Gospels, Men/Women Issues, and Cambodian Church History.